-- deciding on a new AW and assessing the time delay that re-tasking implies for the success of the control procedure. - Upon receiving the information indicated above from the MS administration (or contractor), the JRC will make a decision on whether or not to collect additional imagery (re-task) over a part of the control zone based on technical and financial justification. - 7.1.11.
-From the 2018 Campaign, it has been decided to perform AComp processing automatically on all 'MeteoFlag'-tagged imagery to reduce haze, water vapour and particles (see section 6.1.6).
+- checking if any proposed image is available. - If the above steps cannot ensure a successful control procedure, the following actions should be undertaken: - o if the whole zone is not to be re-collected, preparing a new shapefile to be re-collected for the AOI (minimum 100 km2), - deciding on a new AW and assessing the time delay that re-tasking implies for the success of the control procedure. - Upon receiving the information indicated above from the MS administration (or contractor), the JRC will make a decision on whether or not to collect additional imagery (re-task) over a part of the control zone based on technical and financial justification. - 7.1.11 From the 2018 Campaign, it has been decided to perform AComp processing automatically on all 'MeteoFlag'-tagged imagery to reduce haze, water vapour and particles (see section 6.1.6).
 In rare cases it could happen that the Acomp algorithm will not improve the visual quality of an image.
 A MS administration (or contractor) may, if not satisfied by result, ask for re-processing without after receiving the AComp:ed imagery with.

-8. Ordering
+8 Ordering

-- 8.1.1.
-Ordering follows the procedures set up in the FWC signed by the FW contractor and the JRC [1].
-This is managed by the signature of SCs within the FWC. - 8.1.2.
-Changes to image requests during the Image Acquisition Campaign that result in the addition of area (adding new zones, re-tasking) require an update in the form of a relevant SC.
+- 8.1.1 Ordering follows the procedures set up in the FWC signed by the FW contractor and the JRC [1].
+This is managed by the signature of SCs within the FWC. - 8.1.2 Changes to image requests during the Image Acquisition Campaign that result in the addition of area (adding new zones, re-tasking) require an update in the form of a relevant SC.
 The update is managed via an 'exchange of letters' between the Commission and FW contractor.
-In this case, the new requests are inserted in G4CAP only when the whole financial/contractual procedure is finished to allow the feasibility assessment to start.
+In this case, the new requests are inserted in GCAP only when the whole financial/contractual procedure is finished to allow the feasibility assessment to start.

-9. Delivery
+9 Delivery